 “It really happened organically, we just really knew what everyone’s strengths and weaknesses were,” Avivi, the VP of Branding and Design said.

 The other chief leadership positions were split up: Bhatt and Kiryati became co-CEOs, Denay became COO.
-They brought on board Vice President of Marketing and Business Development Ellie Lippel.
 However, equal amounts of ownership made executive decisions difficult and the team has faced its fair share of differences.

 The team values its trust and respect for each other and knows to leave egos at the door when it comes to negotiation and making managerial decisions.